QCoDeS/Qcodes-contrib/README.rst

 An experiment layer to go on top of QCoDeS for the transmon team.

-Morivation
+Motivation
 ------
-The basic motivation is to provide the layer between QCoDeS and the experimentalist so that the UI is useable and npt getting in the way, this includes things like standardising loggind, datasaving and folder structure of an experiment and making loading in data or recognising which analysis plot came from which dataset easier.
+The basic motivation is to provide the layer between QCoDeS and the experimentalist so that the UI is useable and not getting in the way, this includes things like standardising logging prcedure, datasaving procedure and the folder structure of an experiment.
+It also includes wrappers to make loading in data or recognising which analysis plot came from which dataset easier.
 Lots of it is unpolished and unfinishes, its a hacky first round.

 Prerequisites
 -------------